nezaboodka/reactronic/README.md

 }
 ```

-In the example above, trigger function `refresh` is transparently
+In the example above, reactive function `refresh` is transparently
-subscribed to the cache of the `render` function.
-In turn, the
+subscribed to the cached function `render`.
+In turn, the `render`
-`render` function is subscribed to the `url` and `content` properties
+function is subscribed to the `url` and `content` properties
 of a corresponding `MyModel` object.
 Once `url` or `content` values
-are changed, the `render` cache becomes invalid and causes execution
+are changed, the `render` cache becomes invalid and causes invalidation
-of `refresh` trigger.
-While executed, the `trigger` function enqueues
+and immediate re-execution of reactive function `refresh`.
+While
-re-rendering request to React, which calls `render` function and it
+executed, the `refresh` function enqueues re-rendering request to React,
-renews its cache.
+which calls `render` function and it renews its cache.

-In general case, triggers and caches are automatically and immediately
+In general case, all caches are automatically and immediately marked
-marked as invalid when changes are made in those state object properties
+as invalid when changes are made in those state object properties
 that were used by their functions.
 And once marked, the functions
-are automatically executed again, either immediately (for triggers) or
+are automatically executed again, either immediately (for @reactive
-on demand (for caches).
+functions) or on demand (for @cached functions).

 Reactronic takes full care of tracking dependencies between
-all the state objects, triggers, and caches (observables and observers).
+all the state objects and reactive caches (observables and observers).
 With Reactronic, you no longer need to create data change events
 in one set of objects, subscribe to these events in other objects,
 and manually maintain switching from the previous state to a new